Konvt/pgbar/docs/QuickStart.md

 For use of numeric type ranges, see [Auxiliary type - `NumericSpan`](#numericspan).

-In addition to working within numeric ranges, `SpinnerBar` can also interact with types that have iterators, such as `std::vector` and raw arrays.
+In addition to working within numeric ranges, `SpinBar` can also interact with types that have iterators, such as `std::vector` and raw arrays.

 ```cpp
 #include "pgbar/pgbar.hpp"